Compact Bonnet Pairs: isometric tori with the same curvatures: Introduction

 \item $f^*$ is a torus.
 Thus, the $\epsilon^2$ term of \eqref{eq:dfpmEpsExpansion} is closed. \item $(f^{-1})^*$ is a torus.
 Thus, the $\epsilon^0$ term of \eqref{eq:dfpmEpsExpansion} is closed.

 The $\epsilon^1$ term is not automaticlly closed, but simplifies as follows:

-\item The $u$-period of $df^* f - f df^*$ vanishes. \item The $v$-period of $df^* f - f df^*$ is independent of $u$. \end{itemize} In short, when $f$ is an isothermic surface with one family of planar curvature lines the Bonnet surfaces $f^\pm$ are tori if and only if \begin{enumerate} \item[i.] $f$ is a torus and \item[ii.] the $\R^3$-valued $v$-period vanishes. \end{enumerate} These two conditions reduce even more (Theorem~\ref{thm:isothermicCylinderBonnetPeriodicityConditions}). \begin{enumerate} \item[i.]
+\item The $u$-period of $df^* f - f df^*$ vanishes. \item The $v$-period of $df^* f - f df^*$ is independent of $u$. \end{itemize} In short, when $f$ is an isothermic surface with one family of planar curvature lines the Bonnet surfaces $f^\pm$ are tori if and only if \begin{enumerate} \item[i.] $f$ is a torus and \item[ii.] the $\R^3$-valued $v$-period vanishes. \end{enumerate} In Theorem~\ref{thm:isothermicCylinderBonnetPeriodicityConditions} we show these two conditions reduce even more, see Figure~\ref{fig:periodicity-conditions-outline}. \begin{enumerate} \item[i.]
 (Rationality condition) For the isothermic surface $f$ to be a torus the reparametrization function $\w(v)$ must be periodic.
 In this case, $f$ is generated by the rotation of a fundamental piece around an axis.
 Thus, $f$ is a torus when the rotation angle is a rational multiple of $\pi$. \item[ii.]
 (Vanishing axial part) The $\R^3$-valued integral for the $v$-period reduces to an $\R$-valued period that must vanish. \end{enumerate}

-To construct Bonnet tori, we show how to choose a reparametrization function $\w(v)$ so that these conditions are satisfied.
+To construct Bonnet tori, we show how to choose a reparametrization function $\w(v)$ so these two conditions are simultaneously satisfied.
+The challenge is to make both conditions analytically tractable.

-We consider the special case of isothermic surfaces with one family of planar and one famly of spherical curvature lines.
-We provide a complete classification, as it may be of independent interest, and show that the moduli space is finite dimensional (Section~\ref{sec:isothermic-planar-u-spherical-v}).
-In particular, the spherical curvature lines are governed by a second elliptic curve.
-Both the rationality condition and the vanishing of the real period (conditions i. and ii. above) are expressed in terms of elliptic integrals (Theorem~\ref{thm:bonnetPeriodicityAsAbelianIntegrals}).
-We show that both conditions can be satisfied (Section~\ref{sec:periodicty-conditions-planar-u-spherical-v}), proving the existence of Bonnet pair tori (Theorem~\ref{thm:compactBonnetPairsSphericalExistence}).
+In Section~\ref{sec:periodicty-conditions-planar-u-spherical-v} we consider the special case of isothermic surfaces with one family of closed planar and one family of spherical curvature lines.
+The spherical curvature lines are governed by a second elliptic curve.
+Both the rationality condition and the vanishing of the real period (conditions i. and ii. above) are expressed in terms of elliptic integrals, see Theorem~\ref{thm:bonnetPeriodicityAsAbelianIntegrals}.
+We show that both conditions can be satisfied, proving the existence of real analytic Bonnet pair tori in Theorem~\ref{thm:compactBonnetPairsSphericalExistence}.

-Isothermic tori with two families of spherical curvature lines were studied by Bernstein in \cite{Bernstein2001} in relationship to the Bonnet problem, but compact Bonnet pairs were not constructed.
+We remark that isothermic tori with two families of spherical curvature lines were studied by Bernstein in \cite{Bernstein2001} in relationship to the Bonnet problem, but compact Bonnet pairs were not constructed.